Wachenburg/chatPremium/README.md

 The idea for this project is to create a message platform with JWT encoding, integrated mainly with a database and also some config files.

--Current task:
-  *Create and test all the needed classes
--What we want to add:
-  *Integrate JWT for c++
-  *Add a language option (portuguese, and english, maybe german) *Fast login (get username from last logged user) *Graphic interface + light and Dark mode